subutai-io/peer-os/host-scripts/Readme.md

 for controlling these facilities.
 If used a package should be made for them for use with the subutai distributions.

+# How to install and uninstall?

+Currently these scripts expect there to be two ZFS zpools.
+One 'lxc' default zpool for system files, and a 'lxc-data' zpool for application data files.
+If these are not present the scripts are useless.

+TODO: add a script to setup zfs and setup the zpools.

 # How does it work?

+Describe the scheme here.